-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Corbus Pharmaceuticals Holdings, Inc. will be held at Corbus Pharmaceuticals Holdings, Inc. located at 500 River Ridge Drive, Norwood, MA 02062, on May 24, 2018, beginning at 9:00 a.m. local time.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Corbus Pharmaceuticals Holdings, Inc. (the "Company") will be held on May 20, 2020, beginning at 9:00 a.m. eastern time.
+Due to concerns regarding the coronavirus outbreak ("COVID-19") and to assist in protecting the health and well-being of our stockholders and employees, the Annual Meeting will be held live via the internet, at www.viewproxy.com/corbuspharma/2020/vm.

 At the Annual Meeting, stockholders will act on the following matters:

-- To elect five director nominees to serve as directors until the next annual meeting of stockholders; - To ratify the appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2018; and - To consider any other matters that may properly come before the Annual Meeting.
+- To elect seven director nominees to serve as directors until the next annual meeting of stockholders; - To ratify the appointment of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2020; - · Approval, on an advisory basis, of the executive compensation of the Company's named executive officers as described in this proxy statement; - Voting, on an advisory basis, on how often the Company will conduct an advisory vote on executive compensation (every year, every two years or every three years); - To consider any other matters that may properly come before the Annual Meeting.

-Only stockholders of record at the close of business on April 3, 2018 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.
+Only stockholders of record at the close of business on April 1, 2020 are entitled to receive notice of and to vote at the Annual Meeting or any postponement or adjournment thereof.

 Your vote is important.
-Whether you plan to attend the meeting or not, you may vote your shares over the Internet or by requesting a printed copy of the proxy materials and marking, signing, dating and mailing the proxy card in the envelope provided.
-If you attend the meeting and prefer to vote in person, you may do so even if you have already voted your shares.
-You may revoke your proxy in the manner described in the proxy statement at any time before it has been voted at the meeting.
+Whether you plan to attend the Annual Meeting live via the internet or not, you may vote your shares over the internet or by requesting a printed copy of the proxy materials and marking, signing, dating and mailing the proxy card in the envelope provided.
+If you attend the Annual Meeting live via the internet and prefer to vote during the Annual Meeting, you may do so even if you have already voted your shares.
+We designed the format of this year's Annual Meeting to ensure that our stockholders who attend the Annual Meeting live via the internet will be afforded the same rights and opportunities to participate as they would at an in-person meeting.